Skip to content

 4096 Very low Minimal Poor for small N

-Guideline: start with 512.
+General guideline: start with 512.
 If you have many short-running callbacks and high thread counts, try 256.
 If each callback does substantial work (e.g. physics), try 1024–4096.

 Example: overlapping parallel work